 We regret that we are unable to undertake family history research.

 Our collection has been built up entirely due to the generosity of members and others in donating material, and the Archivist would be delighted to hear from anyone who has relevant documents or photographs that they would like to make available to us.
-Please click on the Collections Policy button which will give you an idea of what may be of interest.
+Please see our Collections Policy which will give you an idea of what may be of interest.